theupdateframework/taps/tap8.md

 but the delegation mechanism is still in place - i.e. a key higher up in the delegation can always revoke / modify the delegation itself.

+A key holder or attacker could upload a large number of rotate files to DoS the role or repository.
+This is similar to an existing attack where an attacker with access to a private key can upload several different versions of the same metadata file.
+To mitigate this attack on rotations, the repository should set a limit on the number of rotate files per role.
+If a role needs to change more than this limit, the delegator must re-delegate to the role, re-setting any rotations.

 Baton - Baton: Certificate Agility for Android’s Decentralized Signing Infrastructure - http://people.scs.carleton.ca/~paulv/papers/wisec2014-baton.pdf
 - is a similar proposal to extend Android's signing infrastructure.